 These rates are based on a 35-year-old single adult with one driver and one vehicle on a policy.
 The car used was a 2015 Toyota Highlander LE.
 Full coverage was used with 100/300/50 limits and a $500 collision and comprehensive deductible.
 One driver had 0 accidents or speeding tickets within the past three years and the other driver had 1 speeding ticket in the past 3 years.
 Both drivers had a good credit score.
 The rates displayed should only be used for comparative purposes as individual rates will differ.
 Rate data is provided by Quadrant Information Services.

 Some states have a point system which involves assigning a point to a driver for every traffic violation.
-Accumulation of a certain number of points within a specific period can result in the revocation or suspension of the violator’s license.
-In California, for instance, a driver’s license will be revoked or canceled if they receive:
+Accumulation of a certain number of points within a specific period can result in the revocation or suspension of the violator's license.
+So even if you were only going 5-10 mph over the speed limit several times, you could lose your license and see a significant spike in your annual premium.

 - At least four points within a year, or